aws-controllers-k8s/sagemaker-controller/README.md

 ACK service controllers can manage resources in different AWS accounts.
 To enable and start using this feature, you will need to:

 1. Configure your AWS accounts, where the resources will be managed.
+2. Deploy ACK service controller in Cluster scope
+  - Namespaced scope deployment does not support Cross Account Resource Management
-2. Create a ConfigMap to map AWS accounts with the Role ARNs that needs to be assumed
+3. Create a ConfigMap to map AWS accounts with the Role ARNs that needs to be assumed
 3. Annotate namespaces with AWS Account IDs

 For detailed information about how ACK service controllers manage resource in multiple AWS accounts, please refer to [CARM](https://github.com/aws/aws-controllers-k8s/blob/main/docs/design/proposals/carm/cross-account-resource-management.md) design document.